Stan Wright (rugby union): Playing career

-Stan's played for clubs such as the Marist Club in Whangarei, and for Northland in the Air New Zealand Cup where he played alongside Fijian flyer, Rupeni Caucaunibuca.
+Stan's played for clubs such as the Marist Club in Whangārei, and for Northland in the Air New Zealand Cup where he played alongside Fijian flyer, Rupeni Caucaunibuca.
 He was also part of the Auckland Blues squad for the 2006 Super 14 season, however, he was forced to withdraw due to injury.

 Wright joined Irish side Leinster in December 2006 as an injury replacement for Will Green, after he was recommended to the club by Auckland scrum coach Mike Casey, who was a friend of the then Leinster forwards coach, Mike Brewer.
 Wright proved himself to be a successful scrummager and eventually nailed himself down as the first choice prop for the club.

 The following season, Stanley helped Leinster to their 2nd Magners League title win, with a number of impressive performances in the front row, he was rewarded for this by being selected in the '07/08 League Dream Team', along with six other players from Leinster.
 Wright won the IRUPA Sports 'Unsung Hero' award for his performances in the 2008-09 Magners League season.

 Stanley won the 2009 and 2011 Heineken Cup with Leinster, before moving on to French side Stade Français.
 He was extremely popular with the Leinster supporters and he earned the nickname 'Cookie Monster' because of his home nation, the Cook Islands.